SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 ## Prerequisites

-The receiver used, gets stats from an Apache Web Server instance using the server-status?auto endpoint.
+The receiver used gets stats from an Apache Web Server instance using the `server-status?auto` endpoint.

 This receiver supports Apache Web Server version 2.4+